recurser/jquery-i18n/README.markdown

 Usage
 -----

-Before you can do any translation you have to initialise the plugin with a ‘dictionary’ (basically a property list mapping keys to their translations).
+Before you can do any translation you have to initialise the plugin with a 'dictionary' (basically a property list mapping keys to their translations).

 ```javascript
 var my_dictionary = {